Ryan Eversley: 2023

+2024

+In January 2024, it was announced that Eversley had joined Precision Racing L.A. to serve as Head of Driver and Racing Business Development for them and their sister team L.A.
+Honda World Racing.
+He will also race the full Pirelli GT4 America Series for Precision Racing L.A. in a Toyota GT4 Supra.
+He would share the car with a rotating cast of drivers, scoring a podium at Circuit of the Americas with Mike La Marra as well as a win and a podium in the season finale doubleheader at Indianapolis with Terry Borcheller.

+2025

+At the end of December 2024, Precision Racing LA announced that Eversley would join IMSA Diverse Driver Scholarship winner Celso Neto in the No. 7 Audi TCR in the IMSA Michelin Pilot Challenge.
+The pair opened the season with a podium finish at Daytona and added another at Canadian Tire Motorsports Park.

 Children's Tumor Foundation charity work

 After driving the Children's Tumor Foundation (CTF) charity car in the 2011 24 Hours of Daytona, Eversley has been committed to raising money and awareness to battle neurofibromatosis, a condition that causes tumors to form in the brain, spinal cord, and nerves.
 Over the last few years Eversley has raised tens of thousands of dollars for CTF, largely through an annual event called the Cupid's Undie Run, which he and other team members run in their underwear every February.

 Dinner with Racers podcast

-Eversley co-hosts the racing podcast Dinner with Racers with Sean Heckman.
-They travel across the United States to interview other racing drivers, team owners, engineers and general motorsports personalities over meals.
-The show has had 3 seasons and over 90 guests from various motorsports series, mostly focused on American racing series like NASCAR, IndyCar and the WeatherTech SportsCar Championship.
+Eversley co-hosts the racing podcast Dinner with Racers with former sports car PR person Sean Heckman.
+They begrudgingly travel across the United States to interview hesitant racing drivers, team owners, engineers and general motorsports personalities over meals.
+The show has had more than one season and some guests from various motorsports series, mostly focused on American racing series like NASCAR, IndyCar and the WeatherTech SportsCar Championship.